Tim Winton began his first novel, An Open Swimmer (1982), at the age of 19, while on a Creative Writing course at Curtin

 Born in Perth, Western Australia, in 1960, he is the author of several novels for adults, including Shallows (1986), a novel set in a whaling town, and Cloudstreet (1991), the tale of two working-class families rebuilding their lives, both won prestigious Miles Franklin Awards in Australia.
 A theatrical adaptation of Cloudstreet toured Australia, Europe and the USA to universal acclaim.
 His novel That Eye, the Sky (1986) was adapted for theatre by Justin Monjo and Richard Roxburgh, and also made into a film.
 A second film adaptation was made of In the Winter Dark (1988), featuring Brenda Blethyn.
 The Riders (1995) was shortlisted for the 1995 Booker Prize for Fiction, and also won a Commonwealth Writers Prize.
 Many of his books are set in his familiar landscapes of Western Australia.

 His books include Dirt Music (2001), winner of several awards and shortlisted for the 2002 Man Booker Prize for Fiction, and The Turning (2005), which tells 17 overlapping stories.
-A recent novel, Breath (2008), won the Miles Franklin Award in 2009.
-He has also written
+Breath (2008) won the Miles Franklin Award in 2009.
+His latest novel, Eyrie, was published in 2013.

 Tim Winton is patron of the Tim Winton Award for Young Writers sponsored by the City of Subiaco, Western Australia.
 Active in the environmental movement in Australia he has been named a Living Treasure by the National Trust, and awarded the Centenary Medal for service to literature and the community.
 He has lived in Greece, France and Ireland, but has now settled in Western Australia with his family.